City Line (Jerusalem): History

 The entire Old City and the neighborhoods north of it, and the Mount of Olives, were in the Jordanian territories.
-The west of the city, as well as the Mount Scopus enclave in the north-east of the city was within the Israeli territories.
+The west of the city, as well as the Mount Scopus enclave in the north-east of the city was within the Israeli territories, where it included the campus of Hebrew University of Jerusalem opened in 1925 and the Hadassah Medical Center established in 1939, forcing both to relocate.
 The British Government House (Armon HaNetziv) area was a demilitarized zone controlled by the United Nations, and the house itself was determined to be the headquarters for UN observers.
 Between the two parts of the city was the Mandelbaum Gate.
 The crossing was managed by Jordanian and Israeli customs, and primarily served diplomats and UN personnel, as well as Christian pilgrims at Christmas.
 The crossing also oversaw a bi-weekly convoy to the Israeli enclave on Mount Scopus.

 In West Jerusalem, neighborhoods along the line were considered dangerous, and became slum neighborhoods populated by indigents and characterized by poverty and neglect.
 These included the Shmuel HaNavi neighborhood, Mea Shearim, Musrara, Mamilla, and Yemin Moshe.

 The city line divided Jerusalem for 19 years, until the Six-Day War in June 1967.
 At noon on June 5, 1967, the Jordanians occupied the British Government House from the UN, which marked the beginning of the ground fighting in Jerusalem.
-The very same day the Israeli Jerusalem Brigade (Brigade 16) captured the British house and the positions to its south.
+The same day, the Israeli Jerusalem Brigade (Brigade 16) captured the British house and the positions to its south.
 At dawn on June 6, the second day of the war, Israeli paratroop forces broke into the city line in the north, and proceeded to capture the neighborhoods north of the Old City, joining the isolated Mount Scopus.
 At noon on June 6, the Jerusalem Brigade broke the fences dividing the Abu Tor neighborhood, and the neighborhood conquest completed the encirclement of the Old City.
 The Old City fell to the IDF on June 7, 1967.
 Immediately upon the end of the war, fences and concrete walls dividing streets and neighborhoods were torn down, the fortifications were dismantled, and the mines were removed.
 Israeli sovereignty over East Jerusalem was established, and the two parts of the city were consolidated under the Israeli Jerusalem Municipality, which has made great efforts to obscure and hide the scars of the former city line.